ofallonlabs/saeedmirshekari/_src/blog/5-hot-data-science-tools.md

 Some of the key benefits of TensorFlow for machine learning and deep learning include:

 * Flexibility, with a range of pre-built models and the ability to create custom models and algorithms
 * Scalability, with support for distributed computing and easy deployment across a range of platforms and devices
-* Speed and efficiency, with optimized algorithms for large-scale data processing and training<h3></h3>
+* Speed and efficiency, with optimized algorithms for large-scale data processing and training
 * Visualization and debugging tools for easy model interpretation and improvement

 TensorFlow has been used in a wide range of applications, including natural language processing, image and speech recognition, and even game development.